 Moldova, the poorest country in Europe, is a small country tucked between Romania and Ukraine.
 After the collapse of the Soviet Union in 1991, Moldova returned to being an independent country.
 The transition has not been an easy one.
 Moldova’s citizens are facing extreme poverty and one of their largest challenges is the absence of available jobs.

-The effects of the lack of employment and low wages manifest in human trafficking, organized crime, a corruption-dominated society, and a generation of children unable to attend school.
+The effects of the lack of employment and low wages manifest in an unprecedented spike in migration, human trafficking, organized crime, a corruption-dominated society, and a generation of children unable to attend school.
 Faced with limited opportunities, many Moldovans are desperate to emigrate from Moldova to find a better life, and more than 25% of Moldova’s small population have already migrated from the country.

 Children’s HopeChest partners with Beginning of Life (BOL), a Moldova-based ministry, to bring hope and resources to vulnerable children in Moldova.

-BOL operates Urban Centers that are safe places where children and young adults can come to gain resources to lead independent, healthy lives.
-The wide variety of resources that are offered include vocational training, spiritual training and guidance, social programs, training educators on implementing a powerful character development curriculum used in the public schools, psycho-emotional-social programs for trafficked women (Chisinau location), and youth leadership programs.
+BOL also operates Urban Centers that are safe places where children and young adults can come to gain access to training to lead independent, healthy lives.
+The wide variety of resources that are offered include vocational training, spiritual training and guidance, social programs, training educators on implementing a powerful character development curriculum used in the public schools, psycho-emotional-social programs for trafficked women (Chişinau location), and youth leadership programs.

 How You Can Be Involved in Moldova